diederikeen/dload-lazyload/README.md

 * `reveal--right` (transforms left to right)

-There are some classes also that you're able to change: Simply reset the variable to your liking.
+There are some variables that you're able to change: Simply reset the variable to your liking.

 * `$dload-transition: cubic-bezier(0.165, 0.84, 0.44, 1) !default`;
 * `$dload-transition-speed: 600ms !default;`